-- 14.1 The Board should present a balanced, clear and comprehensible assessment of the Company's performance, position and prospects. - 14.2 Management should provide sufficient explanation and information to the Board to enable the Board to make an informed assessment of the financial and other information put before it for approval. - 14.3 Management should, as soon as practicable after the month-end, provide all members of the Board with monthly updates giving a balanced and understandable assessment of the Group's performance, position and prospects in sufficient detail to enable the Board as a whole and each director to discharge their duties to the Company and for the Company to comply with its continuing obligations under Chapter 13 of the Listing Rules.
+14.1 The Board should present a balanced, clear and comprehensible assessment of the CGC D.1 Company's performance, position and prospects.

+14.2 Management should provide sufficient explanation and information to the Board to enable the Board to make an informed assessment of the financial and other information put before it for approval.

+14.3 Management should, as soon as practicable after the month-end, provide all members of the Board with, and the Board and each director are entitled to and should request for, monthly updates giving a balanced and understandable assessment of the Group's financial and operating performance, position and prospects in sufficient detail to enable the Board as a whole and each director to discharge their duties to the Company and for the Company to comply with its continuing obligations under Chapter 13 of the Listing Rules.

-- 14.4 The directors should acknowledge in the Corporate Governance Report their responsibility for preparing the accounts.
+14.4 The directors should acknowledge in the Corporate Governance Report their responsibility for preparing the accounts.
 There should be a statement by the auditors about their reporting responsibilities in the auditors' report on the financial statements.
 Unless it is inappropriate to assume that the Company will continue in business, the directors should prepare the accounts on a going concern basis, with supporting assumptions or qualifications as necessary.
 Where the directors are aware of material uncertainties relating to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern, they should be clearly and prominently disclosed and discussed at length in the Corporate Governance Report.
 The Corporate Governance Report should contain sufficient information for investors to understand the severity and significance of matters.
 To a reasonable and appropriate extent, the Company may refer to other parts of the annual report.
-These references should be clear and unambiguous and the Corporate Governance report should not contain only a cross-reference without any discussion of the matter. - 14.5 The directors should include, in a separate statement in the annual report containing a discussion and analysis of the Group's performance, an explanation of the basis on which the Company generates or preserves value over the longer term (the business model) and the strategy for delivering the Company's objectives, given that long-term financial performance should be a corporate governance objective and the Board should not take undue risks to make short-term gains at the expense of long-term objectives. - 14.6 The Board should present a balanced, clear and understandable assessment in annual and interim reports, other price sensitive announcements and other financial disclosures required by the Listing Rules.
-It should also do so for reports to regulators and information disclosed under statutory requirements. - 14.7 The Company should disclose details of any remuneration payable to members of senior management by band in the annual report. - 14.8 If the Company decides to announce quarterly financial results, the Company should announce and publish quarterly financial results within 45 days after the end of the relevant quarter.
-These should disclose sufficient information to enable shareholders to assess the issuer's performance, financial position and prospects.
-The Company's quarterly financial results should be prepared using the accounting policies of its half-year and annual accounts.
-Once the Company announces quarterly financial results, it should continue to do so for each of the first three and nine months periods of subsequent financial years.
-Where it decides not to continuously announce and publish its financial results for a particular quarter, the Company should announce the reasons for this decision.
+These references should be clear and unambiguous and the Corporate Governance report should not contain only a cross-reference without any discussion of the matter.

+14.5 The directors should include, in a separate statement in the annual report containing a discussion and analysis of the Group's performance, an explanation of the basis on which the Company generates or preserves value over the longer term (the business model) and the strategy for delivering the Company's objectives, given that long-term financial performance should be a corporate governance objective and the Board should not take undue risks to make short-term gains at the expense of long-term objectives.

+14.6 The Board should present a balanced, clear and understandable assessment in annual and interim reports, other price sensitive announcements and other financial disclosures required by the Listing Rules.
+It should also do so for reports to regulators and information disclosed under statutory requirements.

+14.7 The Company should disclose details of any remuneration payable to members of senior management by band in the annual report.